TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

     alt="Comparison of two windows with transparency turned on and off."
   >
   <figcaption class="article__image-caption">
-    This is how the transparency setting works in Windows 11.
+    This is how the transparency setting works on Windows 11.
   </figcaption>
 </figure>